wokwi/good-arduino-code/content/alarm-clock/README.md

 To set the time, press the _Minute_/_Hour_ buttons.

 Pressing the _Alarm_ button enables/disables the alarm.
-The screen will display the alarm state by showing the word "on" or "off.
+The screen will display the alarm state by showing the word "on" or "off".

 After enabling the alarm, the current alarm time will be displayed for a few seconds.
 You can use the _Minute_/_Hour_ buttons to adjust the alarm time.
 To finish, press the _Alarm_ button again, or just wait a few seconds.